nwithan8/tauticord/README.md

 | TC_ALLOW_ANALYTICS              | Allow Anonymous Crash Analytics?                               | "True"                               |
 | TZ                              | Timezone that your server is in                                | "America/New_York"                   |

+You can also set these variables by copying ``config.yaml.example`` inside the Docker container to ``config.yaml`` and completing the variables in the file.

+Please note, if the `config.yaml` file is present in the filesystem, the application will ONLY use this file for configuration.
+If you are going to use it, you need to fill it out in its entirety.

 # Analytics
 Tauticord uses Google Analytics to collect statistics such as common errors that will help with future development.
 **This data is limited, anonymous, and never sold or redistributed.**